lightninglabs/lightning-api/source/index.html.md

 ### Simple RPC

- LookupInvoice attemps to look up an invoice according to its payment hash.
+ LookupInvoice attempts to look up an invoice according to its payment hash.
 The passed payment hash *must* be exactly 32 bytes, if not, an error is returned.

 ```shell